Structure and regularity for subsets of groups with finite VC-dimension: Introduction and statement of results

 In order to prove Theorems \ref{thm:regexp} and \ref{thm:mainNIP}, we will first prove companion theorems for these results involving definable sets in infinite pseudofinite groups (Theorems \ref{thm:UPprof} and \ref{thm:UPgen}, respectively).
-Then, using a standard technique, we will prove the theorems about finite groups by taking ultraproducts of counterexamples in order to obtain infinite pseudofinite groups contradicting the companion theorems.\footnote{Theorem \ref{thm:regexp} can also be derived as a special case of Theorem \ref{thm:mainNIP}; see Remark \ref{rem:expcase}.}

-To prove these companion theorems, we work with a saturated pseudofinite group $G$, and an invariant NIP formula $\theta(x;\ybar)$ (see Definitions \ref{def:formulas} and \ref{def:NIP}).
-In \cite{CPpfNIP}, the first two authors proved ``generic compact domination" for the quotient group $G/G^{00}_{\theta^r}$, where $G^{00}_{\theta^r}$ denotes the local type-definable connected component relative to $\theta(x;\ybar)$.
-In this case, $G/G^{00}_{\theta^r}$ is a compact Hausdorff group, and generic compact domination roughly states that, given a $\theta$-definable set $X\seq G$, the set of cosets of $G^{00}_{\theta^r}$, which intersect both $X$ and $G\backslash X$ in ``large" sets, has Haar measure $0$ (see Fact \ref{fact:G00}).
-This is essentially a regularity statement for $X$ with respect to the subgroup $G^{00}_{\theta^r}$, which is rather remarkable as generic compact domination originated in the global NIP setting (see \cite{HPP}) related to conjectures of the second author on the Lie structure of groups definable in o-minimal theories \cite{PilCLG}.
+We then prove the theorems about finite groups by taking ultraproducts of counterexamples in order to obtain infinite pseudofinite groups contradicting the companion theorems.
+To prove the companion theorems, we work with a saturated pseudofinite group $G$, and an invariant NIP formula $\theta(x;\ybar)$ (see Definitions \ref{def:localdefns} and \ref{def:NIP}).
+In \cite{CPpfNIP}, the first two authors proved ``generic compact domination" for the quotient group $G/G^{00}_{\theta^r}$, where $\theta^r(x;\ybar,u):=\theta(x\cdot u;\ybar)$ and $G^{00}_{\theta^r}$ is the intersection of all $\theta^r$-type-definable bounded-index subgroups of $G$ (see Definition \ref{def:G00dr}).
+In this case, $G/G^{00}_{\theta^r}$ is a compact Hausdorff group, and generic compact domination roughly states that if $A\seq G$ is $\theta^r$-definable, then the set of cosets of $G^{00}_{\theta^r}$, which intersect both $A$ and $G\backslash A$ in ``large" sets with respect to the pseudofinite counting measure, has Haar measure $0$ (see Theorem \ref{thm:G00CP}).
+This is essentially a regularity statement for $A$ with respect to the subgroup $G^{00}_{\theta^r}$, which is rather remarkable as generic compact domination originated in \cite{HPP} toward proving conjectures of the second author on the Lie structure of groups definable in o-minimal theories \cite[Conjecture 1.1]{PilCLG}.